glenlong/wedding/src/content/posts/father-of-the-bride-speech/how-to-write.md

 - What are your daughter’s best (or most distinctive) qualities?
 - What do you want to say to your daughter on her special day?
 - What would your wife or partner want you to say about your daughter?
-- What could you say about the groom and why he’s the perfect husband for her?
+- What could you say about the Groom and why he’s the perfect husband for her?

 For capturing your ideas you can keep things “old school” and use pen and paper or open a blank document on your computer.